-At 31st December 2009, the interests and short positions of each Director and Chief Executive in the shares, underlying shares and debentures of the Company and its associated companies (within the meaning of the Securities and Futures Ordinance (the "SFO")), as recorded in the register required maintained by the Company under section 352 of Part XV of the SFO or as notified to the Company and The Stock Exchange of Hong Kong Limited (the "Stock Exchange") pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") contained in the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules"), were as follows:
+At 31st December 2010, the interests and short positions of each Director and Chief Executive in the shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of the Securities and Futures Ordinance (the "SFO")), as recorded in the register required maintained by the Company under section 352 of Part XV of the SFO or as notified to the Company and The Stock Exchange of Hong Kong Limited (the "Stock Exchange") pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") contained in the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules"), were as follows:

-Percentage to total Directors Personal interests Family Interests (Note 1) Other interests (Note 2) Total issued share capital Tsang Hin Chi Long position Short position - 1,210,000 613,034,750 - 614,244,750 62.54% - Tsang Chi Ming, Ricky Long position Short position 1,404,000 - 613,034,750 - 614,438,750 - 62.56% - Wong Lei Kuan Long position Short position 1,210,000 - 613,034,750 - 614,244,750 - 62.54% - Ng Ming Wah, Charles Long position Short position 1,800,000 - - 1,800,000 0.18%
+Number of shares held Percentage to total Personal Family Other issued share capital Directors interests interests interests Total (Note 1) (Note 2) Long position Tsang Hin Chi 1,210,000 613,034,750 614,244,750 62.54% Short position Tsang Chi Ming, Long position 1,404,000 613,034,750 614,438,750 62.56% Short position Ricky Wong Lei Kuan Long position 1.210.000 613,034,750 614.244.750 62.54% Short position 0.18% Ng Ming Wah, Long position 1,800,000 1,800,000 Charles Short position

-(a) Ordinary shares of HK\$0.10 each in the Company at 31st December 2009
+(a) Ordinary shares of HK\$0.10 each in the Company at 31st December 2010

-1. Madam Wong Lei Kuan is the spouse of Dr. Tsang Hin Chi.
-Her shareholding disclosed under the heading "personal interests" in the above table is the family interest of Dr. Tsang Hin Chi.

-2. The shareholdings disclosed by Dr. Tsang Hin Chi, Mr. Tsang Chi Ming, Ricky and Madam Wong Lei Kuan under the heading "Other interests" in the above table refer to the same shares which were held by Hin Chi Family Management Limited (being trustee of the Tsang Hin Chi (2007) Family Settlement) as disclosed in the paragraph headed "Substantial Shareholders" below.
+- 1. Madam Wong Lei Kuan is the spouse of Dr. Tsang Hin Chi.
+Her shareholding disclosed under the heading "Personal interests" in the above table is the family interest of Dr. Tsang Hin Chi. - 2.
+The shareholdings disclosed by Dr. Tsang Hin Chi, Mr. Tsang Chi Ming, Ricky and Madam Wong Lei Kuan under the heading "Other interests" in the above table refer to the same shares which were held by Hin Chi Family Management Limited (being trustee of the Tsang Hin Chi (2007) Family Settlement) as disclosed in the paragraph headed "Substantial Shareholders" below.